Naruto0-sudoy/repo/Coding-guideline.md

 - Use `inline code formatting` for file names unless they are links.

 - All code blocks should be enclosed in backticks, with language specified.

-- Avoid trailing spaces and tabs.

-- Lines shouldn't be longer than 80 characters.

 - Use spaces for indentation to keep documents readable in plain text format.